abhijeet3922/Mail-Spam-Filtering/README.md

 1. Ling-spam corpus
 2. Euron-spam corpus

 The link for corpus/dataset download is given in blog-post.
+Best thing would be to follow the blog-post for implementation.

-Note : Directory path used for training and testing in lingspam_filter.py and euron-spamfilter.py needs to be properly set accordingly.
+Note : Directory path used for training and testing models in lingspam_filter.py and euron-spamfilter.py needs to be properly set accordingly.